rohantalkad747/electronic-execution-algos/README.md

 ## Notes on Venue Simulation

 The simulation of a continuous crossing auction was interesting.
 There are multiple data structures to represent an order book.
-Ultimately, I went with an AVL tree.
+Ultimately, I went with an Splay Tree.
 Although it has good algorithmic performance, the performance is clearly not optimal as I need to lock the tree every time an order triggers a tree modification.

 Research Notes: